What you need to know

 - You can always talk to your GP, if you start to feel as though you can’t manage things by yourself.
 They can discuss options for counselling with you.

 If your parents or carers are going through a divorce or separation, it is highly stressful and upsetting for everyone involved, especially for young people and children.

 You might feel sad, worried, guilty, angry, or relieved and this is all normal.

 It is also common to feel lonely because you might be the only one of your friends who is going through this situation and your friends don’t understand how you are feeling.

 There are many reasons adults decide to get a divorce; feelings can be complicated, and life can get hard for them.
 It can also be confusing to make sense of what has happened when you love your parents or carers, and you have experienced your life so far with them together.

 In rarer situations there may be some terrible things happening in your family (violence, verbal aggression, illnesses, or problems with drugs and/or alcohol).
 In these cases, it is more common for relationships to get damaged and break up.

 Whatever the situation there are some things that you can do to help yourself through it so that you can move forward to the next part of your life:

 - If you can talk to your parents or carers and tell them how you feel then this is good, if they are supportive this will help you

 - If talking to your parents isn’t possible, there is always someone who wants to listen.
-You can ask at school/ college for help from teachers or school nurses who can advise you
+You can ask at school/ college for help from teachers or public health nurses who can advise you

 - Try to remember that you are not the reason that your parents or carers are separating.
 It is easy to take on blame for adult problems when you are younger, but it is never your fault